John A. Knauss Marine Policy Fellowship

 Application Deadline

-Application deadline is February 18, 2022.
+Application deadline is February 19, 2025 at 5pm.
 Submit applications via the online form.
 Official transcripts are required but can be submitted electronically via email to msgfellowships@umich.edu.

-Results will be announced by the National Sea Grant Office no later than June 2022.
+Results will be announced by the National Sea Grant Office mid-summer 2025.

 Sponsored by